Skip to main content

 • when the connection was last active

-• what import work has already been run
+• what import activity the merchant has started

-Every connector is tied to one store_id.
+Every connector belongs to one store.
 A connector for one store cannot be reused by another store.

 What Connectors Are For